Post job

 Caseworkers are social workers who watch over the welfare of underprivileged individuals and at-risk families by counseling and providing them with assistance.
 Usually employed under the government or a local non-profit organization, a caseworker must conduct a thorough interview and house visits to determine the needs of the family.
 They then refer them to any programs or agencies that can give them the specific care and help needed.
 Furthermore, it is crucial to identify neglect and abuse signs, reporting them to the authorities right away.

-As far as similarities go, this is where it ends because a family specialist responsibility requires skills such as "social services," "child development," "family support," and "provide technical assistance."
+While similarities exist, there are also some differences between family specialists and case worker.
+For instance, family specialist responsibilities require skills such as "social services," "child development," "family support," and "provide technical assistance."
 Whereas a case worker is skilled in "patients," "customer service," "intake assessments," and "mental illness."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Protective Service Specialists provide information to individuals and families to achieve self-sufficiency through child support services and employment opportunities.
 Most of these specialists recommend family services include parenting education, drug counseling, and financial base services.
 They review applicant documentation to determine eligibility for federal and state aid programs, including food stamps, Medicaid, and emergency assistance.
 Also, protective service specialists assist families with the resources that can help resolve the issues that risk the children's placement.
 They may even provide staff supervision about referrals obtained to ensure that they meet the criteria for services and intervention.

-But both careers also use different skills, according to real family specialist resumes.
-While family specialist responsibilities can utilize skills like "child abuse," "child development," "family support," and "provide technical assistance," some protective service specialists use skills like "aps," "criminal justice," "adult protective," and "collateral contacts."
+Each career also uses different skills, according to real family specialist resumes.
+While family specialist responsibilities can utilize skills like "child abuse," "child development," "family support," and "provide technical assistance," protective service specialists use skills like "aps," "criminal justice," "adult protective," and "collateral contacts."

 A family service worker is a social service agent who assesses the needs of family and promotes wellbeing, social justice, and human rights through governmental and social service agencies.
 Family service workers offer services that can include counseling and mediation to families that will help them navigate the protocols of the social system.
 They act as liaisons between families facing problems and different government organizations.
 Family service workers also ensure that families in need are getting the benefits they are entitled to, as well as help them access various community resources.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from family specialists resumes, they are more likely to have skills like "child abuse," "social services," "provide technical assistance," and "family therapy."
-But a family support worker might have skills like "family services," "behavior management," "protective services," and "excellent organizational."
+The required skills of the two careers differ considerably.
+For example, family specialists are more likely to have skills like "child abuse," "social services," "provide technical assistance," and "family therapy."
+But a family support worker is more likely to have skills like "family services," "behavior management," "protective services," and "excellent organizational."

-Family support workers typically study at lower levels compared with family specialists.
+Family support workers earn the highest salary when working in the government industry, where they receive an average salary of $40,316.
+Comparatively, family specialists have the highest earning potential in the technology industry, with an average salary of $55,461.Most family support workers achieve a lower degree level compared to family specialists.
 For example, they're 5.4% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.

 A family service worker is in charge of providing support services to families in a community, referring them to other agencies or programs as needed.
 They serve as the primary point of contact of family members, ensuring they maintain an active line of communication.
 Their responsibilities typically revolve around enrolling family members into social services programs, gathering and verifying information, maintaining databases, and assisting in all procedures, all while updating families for any progress.
 Furthermore, a family service worker needs to coordinate with other social workers to provide the most effective service.